ni/measurement-plugin-service-extension-example/docs/README.md

     <img src="establish_connection.png" alt="Establish Connection" width="75%">
   </div>

+- In addition to establishing the connection, create a VI to call the service APIs using the gRPC ID obtained from the output of the previous VI.
   - Use the client generated during the stub creation process to call the service APIs.
   - The client then calls the Service APIs by obtaining the request models from the measurement service.